lightpack/docs/validation.md

 ### Custom error messages

-By default the validation will create custom error messages for fields which will be sufficient enough in most cases.
+By default the validation will create error messages for fields which will be sufficient enough in most cases.
 But if you want to customize an error message for a field, you can do that too.